Trump tweets about a "larger, tougher" travel ban following London incident

-President Donald Trump on Friday said he wished the travel ban into the U.S. was stronger, just hours after more than 20 people were injured after a device ignited on a London subway train, which British police said was being treated as a “terrorist incident.”
+President Donald Trump on Friday said he wished his ban on travelers entering the U.S. was stronger, just hours after more than 20 people were injured in an attack on a London subway train that British police were treating as a terrorist incident.

 "Loser terrorists must be dealt with in a much tougher manner.
 The internet is their main recruitment tool which we must cut off & use better!" he added.

-Authorities said 22 people had been injured at Parsons Green Tube station in southwest London.
+Authorities said 22 people were injured at the Parsons Green Tube station in southwest London.
 None of their wounds were considered serious or life-threatening.

-Metropolitan Police Deputy Assistant Commissioner Neil Basu, the senior national coordinator for counterterrorism policing, said the blaze was being treated as a "terrorist incident" and investigators were examining the remains of an improvised explosive device.
+Neil Basu, the Metropolitan Police's deputy assistant commissioner and senior national coordinator for counterterrorism policing, said the blaze was being treated as a "terrorist incident" and investigators were examining the remains of an improvised explosive device.

+In brief remarks to reporters, Trump called what happened in London "a terrible thing."

+"Just keeps going and going, and we have to be very smart," he added.
+"We have to be very, very tough, which perhaps we're not nearly tough enough."

+Trump calling out the attack's perpetrators on Twitter as having been under the nose of Scotland Yard was noted as unhelpful by Prime Minister Teresa May.

+But National Security Advisoe H.R.
+McMaster saw Trump's tweets as communicating that "all of our law enforcement efforts are focused on this terrorist threat from you know — for years.
+Scotland Yard has been a leader, as our FBI has been a leader.
+So, so I think if there was a terrorist attack here, God forbid, that we would say that they were in sights of the FBI.
+So I think he didn’t mean anything beyond that."

-Trump's tweetstorm Friday wasn’t the first time he'd quickly turned to social media to tout his ban following a possible terrorist attack.
+Trump's earlier tweetstorm Friday wasn’t the first time he'd quickly turned to social media to tout his ban after an apparent terrorist attack.

 In June, after a terror attack in London left seven dead and nearly 50 injured, Trump tweeted that the ban was needed for “an extra level of safety."